Four Effective Ways To Kill Bed Bugs In Pillows

 vacuum home

-Once you have eliminated bed bugs from your home, you can keep bed bugs from invading in the future by regularly vacuuming your home, an occasional heat treatment of your home with a steam cleaner, washing and changing your sheets on a bi-monthly basis and checking your belongings after traveling to make sure you aren't bringing bed bugs home.
+Once you have eliminated bed bugs from your home, you can prevent them from invading in the future by regularly vacuuming your house, occasionally heat treating your home with a steam cleaner, washing and changing your sheets bi-monthly, and checking your belongings after traveling to make sure you aren't bringing bed bugs home.

-When coming back from traveling, vacuum out your luggage and wash your clothes immediately upon return to eliminate any chances of bed bug reinfestation.
+When returning from traveling, vacuum out your luggage and wash your clothes immediately to eliminate the chance of bed bug reinfestation.

 Key Takeaways

-• The top 4 effective treatment methods we recommend are 1)Washing your bedding, 2))Eliminating the bed bugs with Flex 10-10, Pyrid Aerosol and Gentrol IGR, Preventative dusting with D-Fense Dust and 4) Protecting your mattress and box spring with bed bug encasements.
+• The top 4 effective treatment methods we recommend are 1)Washing your bedding, 2))Eliminating the bed bugs with Flex 10-10, Pyrid Aerosol, and Gentrol IGR, Preventative dusting with D-Fender Dust, and 4) Protecting your mattress and box spring with bed bug encasements.

-• Prevent bedbug reinfestations by being diligent about vacuuming your home and washing fabrics regularly.
+• Prevent bedbug reinfestations by diligently vacuuming your home and washing fabrics regularly.

 Questions and Answers